 TOM: Absolutely.
 And this is a new phenomenon.
 Once upon a time we did not focus on a pres-ident's private life.
 Kennedy's indiscretions were not an issue.
 But Bill Clinton was a great president who was marred by something that had nothing to do with his ability to be president.

-PETER: You have a big following among young people — who generally don't vote.
+people who generally don't vote.
 How would you address someone under thirty, who may not feel that voting makes any difference?

 TOM: To my mind, young people should care, and they do care.
 When the youth of America gets together, amazing things happen.
 College campuses were once a hotbed of political activity.
 Students in the '60s were responsible for great changes, politically and socially.
 The youth movement launched and defined what we've become since the '60s.
 I would like to see that happen again.